It's Mental Health Awareness Week!

-Mental Health Awareness Week (MHAW) starts today (10 – 16 May 2021) and this year’s theme is nature.
+Mental Health Awareness Week (MHAW) starts today (15 - 21 May 2023) and this year’s theme is anxiety.

 The week is also a chance to talk about any aspect of mental health that people want to – regardless of the theme.